utkar-sshTiwari/.config/README.md

 # .config

 > [!NOTE]
-> Works on my machine, but may or may not for you (best to use as reference)
+> These configs are tailored for my machine, might need tweaking for yours (Feel free to use them)

 My Personal Setup Dot files: <br />
 OS : Arch Linux x86_64 <br />